Diversity, Equity, Inclusion and Justice (DEIJ) Committee

 We seek to acknowledge and celebrate the diversity within our school and are striving to better represent the many cultures of the world we live in.
 Doing so, we hope that our students may learn from one another, to see themselves in their peers and become citizens of the world, enabling them to understand and appreciate varying viewpoints and ways of being.

-During the June 2021 work week, the College examined Diversity, Equity, Inclusion and Justice pertaining to pedagogy, and took a deeper dive into its anti racist training with Amy Brown-White, who is acting as advisor to the College over the course of the school year.
+During the June 2021 work week, the College examined Diversity, Equity, Inclusion and Justice pertaining to pedagogy, and took a deeper dive into its anti racist training.
 In addition to DEIJ study at our weekly College meetings, 4 afternoons have been set aside on the school calendar to allow focused DEIJ work.

 As a community of learning, Mountain Laurel Waldorf School actively welcomes children, families, faculty and staff of all races, religions, classes, origins, ethnicities, gender identities and expressions, sexual orientations and family cultures.
 We believe that this range of differences fosters a richer learning environment, instilling values of empathy and collaboration more deeply in each of us.

 Our community grows stronger as it grows in diversity.
 Now, more than ever, a verse from Rudolf Steiner the MLWS College recites as we open our weekly meetings, strengthens this understanding:

 “The healthy social life is found,